SmejkalJakub/bcf-radio-night-lamp/README.md

 Firmware for Night Lamp project, all set up and ready to be flashed into the Core Module.
-Visit my project here: <a href="https://www.hackster.io/jakub-smejkal/bigclown-night-lamp-527ed7">
+Visit my project <a href="https://www.hackster.io/jakub-smejkal/bigclown-night-lamp-527ed7">here</a>